How Long Does a Boxing Round Last?

 How many rounds are in a professional boxing match?

-What factors affect the length of a round?
+What is the length of championship rounds?